A German Robinson Crusoe: Plot

 During World War I, the German cruiser SMS Dresden is attacked by British ships off the coast of Chile.
-The crew manages to abandon ship before it sinks.
+The crew manage to abandon ship before it sinks.
 They make their way to an isolated island where they are taken prisoner.
 After spending three years in custody, the sailors manage to escape and make their way back to Germany, intending to continue fighting for their Fatherland.
 When they arrive, however, they encounter a different Germany from the one they left behind—one where they are ridiculed and attacked by mutineers.

 One of the returning crew, Carl Ohlse, leaves Weimar Germany and returns to the island where he had been held prisoner for three years, determined to live out the rest of his life as a Robinson Crusoe.
 Some time later, he hears a radio report that describes how things have improved in Germany during the 1930s.
 Later, when the new SMS Dresden passes the island, he makes his way to the ship and is taken aboard by his new respectful comrades.